GuND0Wn151/Python_OOP/README.md

 behavior
 Let's take an example:

-A parrot is can be an object,as it has the following properties:
+A parrot is can be an object,as it has the following properties

 name, age, color as attributes singing, dancing as behavior